furkansahin16/furkansahin16/README.md

 Full Stack Software Developer
 -----------------------------

 I've started learning programming with C#, .NET.
-I continue to develop myself as a Fullstack Software Developer on web programming.
+I continue to develop myself as a .Net Developer.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [furkansahin1610@gmail.com](mailto:furkansahin1610@gmail.com)